Contact Lens Care

-There are several warning signs that can help you identify if you are at risk of losing your sight as a result of retinal detachment including:
+Several warning signs can help you identify if you have retina problems and are at risk of losing your sight as a result of retinal detachment.
+Symptoms of retinal detachment include:

 - Short, spontaneous flashes of light that last a second

-- Blurry and distorted vison -Sudden streaks, specs and spots that come into your field of vision
+- Blurry and distorted vision -Sudden streaks, specs and spots that come into your field of vision

 - Large single floaters in your eye that have the appearance of a housefly